-"The Little Songbook Project" is a multi-year collaboration with the Damselfly Trio and a diverse collective of composers and word-makers (poets, writers, text artists).
+The Little Songbook Project is a multi-year collaboration of the Damselfly Trio and a diverse collective of composers and word-makers (poets, writers, text artists).
 A central focus of the project is to give voice, sonically and in words, to artists of all walks of life and experience.
-In each Book, the performers reflect on earlier works for their unique instrumentation, and juxtapose these with new pieces written for Damselfly.
+In each Book, the performers reflect back on commissions by the groundbreaking Jubal Trio, and juxtapose these with new pieces written for Damselfly.

 Building on the wonderful works by George Crumb (Federico’s Little Songs for Children), Tania Leon (Journey), Ursula Mamlok (Der Andreasgarten) and others, Damselfly has commissioned Pierce Gradone, Lindsey Jacob and Ricardo Zohn-Muldoon for new works for Book One from 2018-2020.
 These new compositions feature poetry or text by Nichole O. Nichols (Jacob), Juan Rulfo (Zohn-Muldoon) and Stephanie Anderson (Gradone).

 Book Two commissions will include new works by Vera Käppeler, Alfred Zimmerlin, Ricardo Zohn-Muldoon and Jesse Jones.